EMA is taught by:

 Study Plus (September 2017)

-Study Plus provides intervention and support to enable students to access the English curriculum and to make progresss, ensuring that their writing becomes fluent and engaging.
+Study Plus provides intervention and support to enable students to access the English curriculum and to make progress, ensuring that their writing becomes fluent and engaging.
 Study Plus is timetabled.

-In Years 7 and 8 we shall study thematic units designed to improve English skills.
-Whilst the units might have broad headings such as Conflict, Survival, Adventure; each unit will focus on developing reading and writing skills alongside analysing a range of literary styles, including poetry and other examples of classic literature.
-Our aim is prepare all learners for the rigours of GCSE whilst developing and expanding on English skills.
+In Years 7 and 8 we shall study 6 units designed to improve English skills.
+Each unit will focus on developing reading and writing skills alongside analysing a range of literary styles, including poetry and other examples of classic literature.
+Our aim is prepare all learners for the rigours of GCSE whilst developing transferable skills in reading, writing, speaking and listening.

-With ‘assessment without levels’ all assessments in Study Plus are now measured against challenge mountain skills which link into both the national curriculum and GCSE English.
+With ‘assessment without levels’ all assessments in Study Plus are now measured against challenge mountain skills which link into both the national curriculum and GCSE English [see English Department Curriculum].